kwong60/sector-success-map-growth-teams/README.md

 You can check the progress of the preprocessing by opening the "data" folder.
 Once a file is processed, it will appear as "filt_" followed by the original name of the CSV.

 ## Sector Success Analysis
+To replicate the 100+/200+ sector successes analysis.The program finds the 200 top sector success stories ( countries and product) and also within each success story looks at which window of time was the success at its peak.
+The file also creates plots of this change over time (over windows of time) for each ccountry.

 ## Emerging Sector Success Analysis
 To replicate the emerging sector successes analysis, run analysis_kara.py.
 This program will produce a plot of rankings over time for each emerging success case identified (each titled "{country}\_{product}.png") as well as a single plot with all of these cases overlaid (titled "top\_{number of cases}\_successes.png").
 This file will also produce a new CSV with each success case's country, product, and shift in rank (slope) as well as an interpretable table PNG of this CSV.